-Theme Recommendation Implementation Timeline

-Lot M1

-Repaint the pavement markings.

-Lot M2

-Delineate accessible parking spaces with pavement markings and signage.

-Lot M3

-There are currently no accessible parking spaces in this lot.
+Theme Recommendation Implementation Timeline Improvements to Parking Lots Repaint the pavement markings.
+Lot M2 Delineate accessible parking spaces with pavement markings and signage.
+Lot M3 There are currently no accessible parking spaces in this lot.
 Delineate one accessible parking space through the use of pavement markings and signage.
-Short Term

-Improvements Lot M4

-to Parking Lots
+Lot M4 There are currently no accessible parking spaces in this lot.
+Delineate one accessible parking space through the use of pavement markings and signage.
 Add a colour scheme or signage to distinguish Lot M4 from Lot P4 so that users are aware of the boundary between the lots.

-Lot M5

-There are currently no accessible parking spaces in this lot.
+Lot M5 There are currently no accessible parking spaces in this lot.
 Delineate one accessible parking space through the use of pavement markings and signage.

-Lot M6

-Add signage to better identify the accessible parking spaces.
+Lot M6 Add signage to better identify the accessible parking spaces.
+Short Term Parking Supply Expansion Revise pavement markings on Bolton St. and other streets, as may be applicable, to eliminate unnecessary "no parking" zones and optimize configuration, thereby increasing on-street parking supply modestly.
+Ensure the redevelopment of Bobcaygeon Beach Park provides ample space designated for long-vehicle and long-term parking to help alleviate congested parking assets in the Core Area during summer.
+Expedite the paving of the Bobcaygeon Arena parking lot, which is a project approved through the City's 2020 Tax-Supported Capital Budget.

-Theme Recommendation Implementation Timeline • Introduce a 2-hour on-street parking limit during the busy summer months (roughly Victoria Day to Labour Day), actively enforced by Municipal Law Enforcement Division or the Bobcaygeon Chamber of Commerce.
-Adjust the duration limit depending on utilization and turnover.
-If parking demand is not better distributed or managed, consider reinstating paid on-street parking.
-Paid parking pricing should be designed to maintain a maximum utilization rate of 85% for the municipal parking system.
-Short Term / Medium Term Parking Demand Introduce handheld LPR technology if parking utilization increases over the next few years (due to on-street duration-limited parking).
-Management and Enforcement Where possible through the redevelopment of Bobcaygeon Beach Park, provide ample regular and long-vehicle parking to help alleviate congested parking assets in the Core Area during summer.
-The combination of duration-limited on-street parking, proactive enforcement and wayfinding, long-term parking will be encouraged to park at Bobcaygeon Beach Park, which is within an acceptable walking distance to the Core Area.
-Deputize Foodland owners and/or managers to empower them to enforce their parking lot.
+Theme Recommendation Implementation Timeline Parking • Introduce a 2-hour parking duration limit to prime parking assets (e.g. Bolton St., Canal St., Lot M6 etc.) for the busy summer months (roughly Victoria Day to Labour Day), actively enforced by Municipal Law Enforcement Division or the Bobcaygeon Chamber of Commerce.
+Adjust the duration limit based on utilization and turnover.
+If parking demand is not better distributed or managed, consider instating paid on-street parking.
+Demand Management Introduce proactive enforcement.
+Short Term / Medium Term and Enforcement Relocate the Farmers Market from the Bobcaygeon Arena to Bobcaygeon Beach Park and, through a wayfinding system, direct long-vehicle and long-term parking to Bobcaygeon Beach Park and, during the summer months, the Bobcaygeon Arena. wedidin remi Deputize Foodland owners and managers to empower them to enforce their parking lot.
 In consultation with Foodland, a parking time limit should be introduced to the lot as well.